English

 Around 80 employees live in company housing, many of whom will be put out on the street on April 30, 2025 if management has its way.

 Drivers currently receive a starting pay rate of $30.60 and a top rate of $38.76 after seven years.
-At top rate pay drivers make around $4,800 a month after taxes, meaning they can easily pay more than half of their usable income on rent alone.
+At the top rate of pay drivers make around $4,800 a month after taxes, meaning they could pay more than half of their disposable income on rent alone.

 Management of RFTA, led by CEO Kurt Ravenschlag, have offered limited wage increases up to $31.05 for starting pay and $40 for top pay, a paltry increase of just 1.5 percent and 3 percent respectively.